Global Business Blockchain Council appoints Geneva Business School professor as Swiss ambassador in 2020

 What makes the blockchain ecosystem unique is its spirit of collaboration and inclusion.
 This very ethos is embodied in the GBBC regional ambassadorship, whereby trusted thought leaders from diverse backgrounds and jurisdictions come together to advance understanding and adoption of blockchain technology for the benefit of society and industry.

 – Sandra Ro, CEO of the Global Blockchain Business Council

 Professors such as Fiorenzo Manganiello, who foster a network of innovative business leaders in their field, are at the core of our career-driven courses at Geneva Business School.
 Bringing real-world experience to the classroom brings coursework to life and inspires the next generation of leaders.

 Since 2018, Fiorenzo has taught venture capital and blockchain at Geneva Business School alongside his prominent roles in the industry.
 During his professional career, Manganiello has received many awards, in 2017 he received Best Investment Banking Team for Switzerland at the Leaders League award.
 In June 2018 he received Blockchain Expert of the Year Switzerland at the Acquisition International Leading Awards.

 On behalf of Geneva Business School, a big congratulations to Fiorenzo!
 We are proud to see his international recognition extend even further in this exciting and innovative area of business technology.

-Read more about Professor Fiorenzo Manganiello and his belief that the adoption of blockchain technology is a game-changer in banking and business.
+Hear more from Professor Fiorenzo Manganiello about his belief that the adoption of blockchain technology is a game-changer in banking and business.